hspec/sensei/README.md

     cabal exec sensei test/Spec.hs

+### Disambiguation of command-line arguments

+1. Command-line arguments that look like GHC options are passed to GHC
+1. Command-line arguments that look like Hspec options are passed to Hspec
+1. Any other command-line arguments are passed to GHC

 ## 生徒 (*rōmaji*: seito): Accessing results on the command line

 You can access the results of the last test run with `seito`: